WalletConnect/walletconnect-docs/docs/specs/clients/sign/data-structures.md

 ## Relay

 Relay is defined by the transport protocol used for the two clients to publish and subscribe messages between each other.
+The Relay URL is `wss://relay.walletconnect.com`.

 ```jsonc
 {